-Companions, Affiliates, Associates, Members and Fellows, referred to throughout the conditions of membership as "members", are members of SET, the professional body for teachers and trainers and not members as defined by the Companies Act.
+1.4.
+Affiliates, Associates, Members and Fellows, referred to throughout the conditions of membership as "members", are members of SET, the professional body for teachers and trainers, and not members as defined by the Companies Act.

-SET is an inclusive professional membership body for teachers, trainers, tutors and other professionals in teaching and learning roles (referred to throughout these conditions of membership as "teachers and trainers"), who may be Fellows, Members, Associates and Affiliates of SET.
-Others who are not professional teachers or trainers but who have an active interest in teaching and training may be Companions of SET.
+2.1.
+SET is an inclusive professional membership body for teachers, trainers, tutors and other professionals in roles related to teaching and learning (referred to throughout these conditions of membership as "teachers and trainers"), who may be Fellows, Members, Associates and Affiliates of SET.
+Others who are not professional teachers or trainers but who have an active interest in teaching and training may be Affiliates of SET.
 Members are awarded membership grades based upon their teaching and learning qualifications.
-Those who are working towards the award of a teaching or training qualification or who have an interest in the sector are welcome to participate as Affiliates or Companions.
+Those who are working towards the award of a teaching or training qualification or who have an interest in the sector are welcome to participate as Affiliates.

-As a member of SET, you agree to abide by the provisions of the Code of professional practice in force at the relevant time.
+3.1.
+As a member of SET, you agree to abide by the provisions of the Code of Practice in force at the relevant time.
 A failure to abide by its provisions may lead to action being taken against you under SET’s membership procedures.

 4. Data protection